Medair: Emergency health care

 Medair establishes emergency health clinics for displaced people and refugees in places like Iraq, Lebanon's Bekaa Valley, and in Kutupalong refugee camp in Bangladesh where the influx of people overwhelms the capacity of local health services.

 Clean water, sanitation, & hygiene

 Medair provides safe drinking water and latrines to communities and promotes safe hygiene practices.
-In 2019, 492,390 people gained improved access to safe water, and 358,601 people gained improved access to safe sanitation.
+In 2022,1,025,421 people gained improved access to safe drinking water.

 Cash assistance

 Medair provides families in crisis with cash assistance to improve their temporary living conditions and assist with the cost of medical care.
-In 2019, 76,343 people received cash or voucher assistance.

 Innovation

 Medair uses GIS (Geographical Information Systems) mapping technology to help identify and track refugee communities in Lebanon.
-In other programmes, they use mobile devices—such as tablets and smart phones—to collect survey data about project participants and their needs.
+In other programs, they use mobile devices—such as tablets and smart phones – to collect survey data about project participants and their needs.

-Current programmes

-As of May 2020, Medair is operational in Jordan, Lebanon, Syria, Afghanistan, Bangladesh, DR Congo, Madagascar, Somalia, South Sudan, Sudan, and Yemen.
+Medair also works with partners to innovate and provide solutions to increase resilience – such as working with EPFL’s Tech4Dev and the University of Juba's Structural Xploration Lab to design a “better shelter” for flood-prone communities in Africa.